 UK Directors of PEP-Web

-Professor Peter Fonagy PhD, FMedSci, FBA, OBE, is Freud Memorial Professor of Psychoanalysis and Head of the Research Department of Clinical, Educational and Health Psychology at University College London; Chief Executive of the Anna Freud Centre, London; and Consultant to the Child and Family Programme at the Menninger Department of Psychiatry and Behavioural Sciences at Baylor College of Medicine.
+Professor Peter Fonagy PhD, FMedSci, FBA, OBE, is Freud Memorial Professor of Psychoanalysis and Head of the Division of Psychology and Language Sciences at University College London; Chief Executive of the Anna Freud Centre, London; and Consultant to the Child and Family Programme at the Menninger Department of Psychiatry and Behavioural Sciences at Baylor College of Medicine.

 He is a Senior Investigator for the National Institute of Health Research and holds a visiting professorship at Harvard University.
 He is a clinical psychologist, and a training and supervising analyst in the BPAS.
 He is also National Clinical Lead of the NHS Children and Young People’s Improving Access to Psychological Therapies (IAPT) and Director of the UCLPartners Integrated Mental Health and Wellbeing Programme.